 CORPORATE CONTRIBUTIONS TO CANDIDATES, COMMITTEES, AND POLITICAL ORGANIZATIONS

 Although federal law prohibits companies from contributing to candidates for federal office, many states allow corporate contributions to state and local candidates, committees, and political organizations.
-Our board of directors has authorized the Corporation to contribute to state and local candidates for public office, political committees and political parties, and for other political purposes, subject to any legal limitations and applicable reporting requirements, up to $500,000 annually for 2016 and 2017.
+Our board of directors has authorized the Corporation to contribute to state and local candidates for public office, political committees and political parties, and for other political purposes, subject to any legal limitations and applicable reporting requirements, up to $500,000 annually for 2022.
 The amount of the board’s authorization varied in prior years.
 We make political contributions when we determine them to be in the best interests of the Corporation.
 These contributions are made according to the following procedures: